koush/docs.scrypted.app/scrypted-nvr/recording-storage.md

 :::

-## Drive Setup
+## Disk Setup

 Use an appropriate filesystem for your OS.
-The storage drive **must not be MS-DOS/FAT** formatted.
+The storage disk **must not be MS-DOS/FAT** formatted.
 For best performance, provide an entire disk or partition to Scrypted NVR.
 Volumes that share disk space other is not recommended as it may cause issues with recording retention periods.

 |OS|Filesystem|
 |-|-|